Proofreading Services

 When should you get a proofread?

-Back in the day, books were proofread after typesetting, so the editor could catch any issues introduced in the process of formatting the manuscript.
-But these days, with everything digital, the text is imported directly into typesetting software, so there is little chance that errors will be introduced in the typesetting process.
+Back in the day, authors would find a proofreader after the book had been typeset so that the proofreader could catch any issues introduced in the process of formatting the manuscript.
+But in today’s digital world, manuscript text is imported directly into typesetting software, so there is little chance that errors will be introduced in the typesetting process.
 As a result, proofreading usually happens before typesetting.

-Because this is the final editing pass, our best advice is this: pretend you’re not sending your novel in for proofreading—pretend you’re sending it in for publishing.
-Every word should be exactly the way you want it; that way, when your editor is finished proofreading, you’ll know the manuscript is ready for publishing.
+Because this is the final editing pass, our best advice is this: act as if you’re not sending your novel in for proofreading—act as if you’re sending it in for publishing.
+Every word should be exactly the way you want it; that way, when your proofreader is finished working on the manuscript, you’ll know it’s ready for publishing.

 How to review our changes